This is the team’s playbook, your playbook.

 - Archive the two-week previous sprint

 - Review product design priorities.
-Pull what we estimate to be an appropriate amount for this week into the Backlog
+Pull what we estimate to be an appropriate amount for next sprint into the Backlog

 - Review bugs.
 Pull any important bugs into the Backlog and prioritize them at the top of the queue before everything else.
 We want to always be fixing what's broken first